-Welcome to Jacksons Family Law department.
+Welcome to the Jacksons Family Law department.

-Our firm is on the National Farmers’ Union (NFU) panel and all of our family solicitors are experienced in assisting farmers and farm workers through relationship breakdown, divorce and disputes over the family farm.
+Our firm is on the National Farmers’ Union (NFU) panel and all of our family solicitors are experienced in assisting farmers and farm workers through relationship breakdown, divorce, and disputes over the family farm.

-We can also assist grandparents or other family members who are struggling to agree arrangements or wish to resume a relationship with the child in question.
+We can also assist grandparents or other family members who are struggling to agree on arrangements or wish to resume a relationship with the child in question.

 Contact FamilyTeam@Jacksons-law.com or telephone 01642 356500 to arrange a free initial consultation by telephone to provide you with an overview of the law relating to your case, and guidance on costs.

-We can call upon the specialist advice of our colleagues at Jacksons Law Firm offering expertise in Commercial Property, Corporate Law, Residential Property, Employment, Litigation and Private Client.
+We can call upon the specialist advice of our colleagues at Jacksons Law Firm offering expertise in Commercial Property, Corporate Law, Residential Property, Employment, Litigation, and Private Client”.